ManjunathR-tech/LIC_TASKS/Diff_amplifier.md

  Differential Pair with Current Source:- Replacing the source resistor (𝑅ss) with a current source improves the gain, stability, and common-mode rejection ratio (CMRR) of the amplifier.

- Differential Pair with Single MOSFET Current Source:- A single MOSFET acts as a current source instead of using a current source.This simplifies the design while still improving gain.
+ Differential Pair with Single MOSFET as Current Source:- A single MOSFET acts as a current source instead of using a current source.This simplifies the design while still improving gain.

 Active Load Differential Pair (MOSFET as Load):- Both Iss and Rd are replaced with a mosfet.Gain is very high.